 Which is fine, but it turns out it isn’t actually true.
 You’re about to learn so much more about kushiyaki than you knew existed.
 But first, let’s compare kushiyaki with yakitori.

 Yakitori is a Type of Kushiyaki

 Yakitori is grilled chicken.
 Sure, it’s more than the standard chicken meat you’re probably imagining right now, but it is still just chicken.
 Not beef tongue.
 Not bacon-wrapped asparagus.

 Just chicken.
-Essentially all parts of the chicken: skin, cartilage, thigh, breast, heart, liver, and so on.
-I’ll dive into all that goes into yakitori in another article.
+Essentially all parts of the chicken: skin, cartilage, thigh, sasami (chicken breast), heart, liver, and so on.

 Kushiyaki vs Yakitori